Ren1ASsance/CPS3320/README.md

 ### Dataset Download

 To download the dataset, you need to have a Kaggle account.
-You can download the dataset from [here](https://www.kaggle.com/datasets/alessiocorrado99/animals10).
+You can download the dataset from [Hugging face](https://www.kaggle.com/datasets/alessiocorrado99/animals10).
 After downloading, you can extract the images and place them in the appropriate directory structure for training.

+You can download evalution dataset from [Hugging face](https://huggingface.co/datasets/RenA1ssance/CPS3320_eval)

-##
+## Model download
+You can download model from [Hugging face](https://huggingface.co/RenA1ssance/CPS3320)